 SSID is the name of the network.
 It consists of several APs.
 Each AP has a BSS.
-APs MAC address is used as a BSS ID.
+AP MAC address is used as a BSS ID.

-Are the sizes of the fields in the Beacon Frame in Bytes or Bits?
+- □ Is the beacon frame in the info field of the Wi-Fi frame?
+No. It is a separate frame. - Are the sizes of the fields in the Beacon Frame in Bytes or Bits?
 It says B on the slides, but I thought I heard you say bits in the video recording.